 As we need Dogs as life companions, sometimes we need them for providing us security for protecting property and our family.

 When it comes to the term “Watch Dog”, they don’t do ATTACK.
-Usually, they use the bark to inform you about a danger or a stranger that interfere with your space.
+Usually, they use the bark to inform you about a danger or a stranger that interferes with your space.

 So making a watchdog need time and patience, but it makes your schnauzer adapt to any situation. (threatening and non-threatening situations)